MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-create-clusters-portal.md

 1. On the Basics page, configure the following options:

    - **Project details**:
      - Select an Azure subscription.
-This Azure subscription is where your infrastructure administrator has deployed the Arc Resource Bridge, AKS Arc extension and custom location.
+This Azure subscription is where your infrastructure administrator deployed the Arc Resource Bridge, AKS Arc extension and custom location.
      - Select an Azure Resource group, such as **myResourceGroup**.
    - **Cluster details**:
      - Enter a Kubernetes cluster name, such as **myakshybridcluster**.
 The name of a Kubernetes cluster name must consist of lowercase alphanumeric characters.
      - Select a custom location where you want to deploy the cluster.
-Make sure your infrastructure administrator has given you "Contributor" access on a custom location.
+Make sure your infrastructure administrator gave you "Contributor" access on a custom location.
    - **Primary node pool**:
      - Leave the default values selected.
    - **SSH Keys**